 Evidence relating to the care of gynaecological cancer patients comes from a number of sources and so a multi-faceted approach is taken, including searching electronic databases of clinical trial reports, handsearching printed journals, and scanning of the 'grey' literature i.e. conference proceedings and abstracts.
 Every effort is made to find unpublished trials to avoid bias.

 A number of people from different disciplines are involved in the care of a patient with gynaecological cancer, so this must be reflected in the review process.
-The Group has two Co-ordinating Editors Jo Morrison and Chris Williams, whose responsibilities are to ensure that each stage of the process (the title, the protocol, the review and it's subsequent updates) is reviewed by a variety of specialists including patients.
+The Group's Co-ordinating Editor is Jo Morrison, whose responsibilities are to ensure that each stage of the process (the title, the protocol, the review and it's subsequent updates) are reviewed by a variety of specialists including patients.

 The remit of the group is to conduct systematic reviews in the screening, prevention, treatment, palliation of symptoms and rehabilitation of the patient in the following cancers:

 • Uterine cervix

 • Body of uterus

 • Vagina/fallopian tube

 Orphan cancer reviews are reviews of topics which fall into one of the following categories:

 • Cancers which do not as yet have a Group registered with the Cochrane Collaboration.

 • Cancers which are rare, therefore unlikely to be registered with a Group in the Cochrane Collaboration.